 - Winston Sieck (Global Cognition, LLC)

 - Louise Rasmussen (Global Cognition, LLC)

 - Katia Sycara (Carnegie Mellon University)

 - Yuqing Tang (Carnegie Mellon University)

 My Computing Skills

 - Database: SQL Server, MySQL, Access, SQL, ADO.NET

 - Knowledge Technologies: CommonKADS, Protégé, OWL, RDF, RDF(S), RDQL, SPARQL, CLIPS, Knowledge Elicitation Techniques, Ontology Engineering, ACT-R

-- Applications: Microsoft Office Suite, Expression Studio, EndNote, SPSS, Camtasia Studio, Photoshop, etc., and lots more.
+- Applications: Microsoft Office Suite (Word, Excel, PowerPoint, Access, Outlook), Expression Studio, EndNote, SPSS, Camtasia Studio, Adobe Creative Suite (Acrobat, Photoshop, Dreamweaver).